project-rig/rig/DEVELOP.md

 Some tests in the test suite require a connected SpiNNaker system.

-**For a minimal live-hardware test,** the attached SpiNNaker system must not be booted and have at least 2x2 SpiNNaker chips with the majority of cores operational.
+**For a minimal live-hardware test,** the attached SpiNNaker system must not be booted and have at least chips (0, 0), (1, 0), (0, 1) and (1, 1) with the majority of cores operational.
 To include tests which can operate against a generic SpiNNaker system, run:

-    py.test tests --spinnaker SPINN_HOSTNAME WIDTH HEIGHT
+    py.test tests --spinnaker SPINN_HOSTNAME

 **For a comprehensive live-hardware test,** the test suite should be run against a system consisting of a single SpiNN-5 board like so: